Headwig/php-chat-trial/README.md

 1) Still Looks ugly.Fix UI .
 2) On clicking the country button the previous chat data should load up.
+3) Make dynamic database for the user on login .
+If he has previouly done a log in then check for existing DB.
-3) Find out a way to notify the user of new messages.
+4) Find out a way to notify the user of new messages.